 by Mike Ratliff

-“These things I have spoken to you that you not be caused to stumble.” (a personal translation of John 16:1 from the NA27 Greek text)
+1 “These things I have spoken to you that you not be caused to stumble.”
+John 16:1 ( translated from the NA28 Greek text)

-Ταῦτα λελάληκα ὑμῖν ἵνα μὴ σκανδαλισθῆτε. ἀποσυναγώγους ποιήσουσιν ὑμᾶς· ἀλλ᾽ ἔρχεται ὥρα ἵνα πᾶς ὁ ἀποκτείνας ὑμᾶς δόξῃ λατρείαν προσφέρειν τῷ θεῷ. καὶ ταῦτα ποιήσουσιν ὅτι οὐκ ἔγνωσαν τὸν πατέρα οὐδὲ ἐμέ. ἀλλὰ ταῦτα λελάληκα ὑμῖν ἵνα ὅταν ἔλθῃ ἡ ὥρα αὐτῶν μνημονεύητε αὐτῶν ὅτι ἐγὼ εἶπον ὑμῖν. Ταῦτα δὲ ὑμῖν ἐξ ἀρχῆς οὐκ εἶπον, ὅτι μεθ᾽ ὑμῶν ἤμην. νῦν δὲ ὑπάγω πρὸς τὸν πέμψαντά με, καὶ οὐδεὶς ἐξ ὑμῶν ἐρωτᾷ με· ποῦ ὑπάγεις; ἀλλ᾽ ὅτι ταῦτα λελάληκα ὑμῖν ἡ λύπη πεπλήρωκεν ὑμῶν τὴν καρδίαν. ἀλλ᾽ ἐγὼ τὴν ἀλήθειαν λέγω ὑμῖν, συμφέρει ὑμῖν ἵνα ἐγὼ ἀπέλθω. ἐὰν γὰρ μὴ ἀπέλθω, ὁ παράκλητος οὐκ ἐλεύσεται πρὸς ὑμᾶς· ἐὰν δὲ πορευθῶ, πέμψω αὐτὸν πρὸς ὑμᾶς. καὶ ἐλθὼν ἐκεῖνος ἐλέγξει τὸν κόσμον περὶ ἁμαρτίας καὶ περὶ δικαιοσύνης καὶ περὶ κρίσεως· περὶ ἁμαρτίας μέν, ὅτι οὐ πιστεύουσιν εἰς ἐμέ· περὶ δικαιοσύνης δέ, ὅτι πρὸς τὸν πατέρα ὑπάγω καὶ οὐκέτι θεωρεῖτέ με· περὶ δὲ κρίσεως, ὅτι ὁ ἄρχων τοῦ κόσμου τούτου κέκριται.
-(John 16:1-11 NA27)
+1 Ταῦτα λελάληκα ὑμῖν ἵνα μὴ σκανδαλισθῆτε.
+2 ἀποσυναγώγους ποιήσουσιν ὑμᾶς· * ἀλλʼ ἔρχεται ὥρα ἵνα πᾶς ὁ ἀποκτείνας ὑμᾶς δόξῃ λατρείαν προσφέρειν τῷ θεῷ.
+3 καὶ ταῦτα ποιήσουσιν ὅτι οὐκ ἔγνωσαν τὸν πατέρα οὐδὲ ἐμέ.
+4 ἀλλὰ ταῦτα λελάληκα ὑμῖν ἵνα ὅταν ἔλθῃ ἡ ὥρα αὐτῶν μνημονεύητε αὐτῶν ὅτι ἐγὼ εἶπον ὑμῖν. Ταῦτα δὲ ὑμῖν ἐξ ἀρχῆς οὐκ εἶπον, ὅτι μεθʼ ὑμῶν ἤμην.
+5 νῦν δὲ ὑπάγω πρὸς τὸν πέμψαντά με, καὶ οὐδεὶς ἐξ ὑμῶν ἐρωτᾷ με· ποῦ ὑπάγεις; 6 ἀλλʼ ὅτι ταῦτα λελάληκα ὑμῖν ἡ λύπη πεπλήρωκεν ὑμῶν τὴν καρδίαν.
+7 ἀλλʼ ἐγὼ τὴν ἀλήθειαν λέγω ὑμῖν, συμφέρει ὑμῖν ἵνα ἐγὼ ἀπέλθω. ἐὰν γὰρ μὴ ἀπέλθω, ὁ παράκλητος οὐκ ἐλεύσεται πρὸς ὑμᾶς· ἐὰν δὲ πορευθῶ, πέμψω αὐτὸν πρὸς ὑμᾶς.
+8 καὶ ἐλθὼν ἐκεῖνος ἐλέγξει τὸν κόσμον περὶ ἁμαρτίας καὶ περὶ δικαιοσύνης καὶ περὶ κρίσεως· 9 περὶ ἁμαρτίας μέν, ὅτι οὐ πιστεύουσιν εἰς ἐμέ· 10 περὶ δικαιοσύνης δέ, ὅτι πρὸς τὸν πατέρα ὑπάγω καὶ οὐκέτι θεωρεῖτέ με· 11 περὶ δὲ κρίσεως, ὅτι ὁ ἄρχων τοῦ κόσμου τούτου κέκριται.
+John 16:1-11 (NA28)

-“These things I have spoken to you that you not be caused to stumble.
-They will put you away from the synagogues but an hour is coming that those killing you believe they are offering service to God.
-And these things they will do because they have not known the Father or Me.
-But these things I have spoken to you that when their hour comes you might remember them that I told you.
+1 “These things I have spoken to you that you not be caused to stumble.
+2 They will put you away from the synagogues but an hour is coming that those killing you believe they are offering service to God.
+3 And these things they will do because they have not known the Father or Me.
+4 But these things I have spoken to you that when their hour comes you might remember them that I told you.
 But I did not say these things to you from the beginning because I was with you.
-But now I am going to the one who sent Me and none of you asks Me, ‘Where are you going?’
-But because I have spoken these things to you, sorrow has filled your heart, but I tell you the truth, it is better for you that I go away for if I do not go away, the Encourager will not come to you.
-But if go, I will send Him to you and having come, He will convict the world concerning sin and concerning righteousness and concerning judgment.
-Concerning sin because they do not believe in Me.
-Concerning righteousness because I go to the Father and you no longer see Me.
-Concerning judgment because the ruler of this world has been judged.” (a personal translation of John 16:1-11 from the NA27 Greek text)
+5 But now I am going to the one who sent Me and none of you asks Me, ‘Where are you going?’
+6 But because I have spoken these things to you, sorrow has filled your heart, 7 but I tell you the truth, it is better for you that I go away for if I do not go away, the Encourager will not come to you.
+But if go, I will send Him to you 8 and having come, He will convict the world concerning sin and concerning righteousness and concerning judgment.
+9 Concerning sin because they do not believe in Me.
+10 Concerning righteousness because I go to the Father and you no longer see Me.
+11 Concerning judgment because the ruler of this world has been judged.”
+John 16:1-11 (translated from the NA28 Greek text)

-Ἔτι πολλὰ ἔχω ὑμῖν λέγειν, ἀλλ᾽ οὐ δύνασθε βαστάζειν ἄρτι· ὅταν δὲ ἔλθῃ ἐκεῖνος, τὸ πνεῦμα τῆς ἀληθείας, ὁδηγήσει ὑμᾶς ἐν τῇ ἀληθείᾳ πάσῃ· οὐ γὰρ λαλήσει ἀφ᾽ ἑαυτοῦ, ἀλλ᾽ ὅσα ἀκούσει λαλήσει καὶ τὰ ἐρχόμενα ἀναγγελεῖ ὑμῖν. ἐκεῖνος ἐμὲ δοξάσει, ὅτι ἐκ τοῦ ἐμοῦ λήμψεται καὶ ἀναγγελεῖ ὑμῖν. πάντα ὅσα ἔχει ὁ πατὴρ ἐμά ἐστιν· διὰ τοῦτο εἶπον ὅτι ἐκ τοῦ ἐμοῦ λαμβάνει καὶ ἀναγγελεῖ ὑμῖν.
-(John 16:12-15 NA27)
+12 Ἔτι πολλὰ ἔχω ὑμῖν λέγειν, ἀλλʼ οὐ δύνασθε βαστάζειν ἄρτι· 13 ὅταν δὲ ἔλθῃ ἐκεῖνος, τὸ πνεῦμα τῆς ἀληθείας, ὁδηγήσει ὑμᾶς ἐν τῇ ἀληθείᾳ πάσῃ· οὐ γὰρ λαλήσει ἀφʼ ἑαυτοῦ, ἀλλʼ ὅσα ἀκούσει λαλήσει καὶ τὰ ἐρχόμενα ἀναγγελεῖ ὑμῖν.
+14 ἐκεῖνος ἐμὲ δοξάσει, ὅτι ἐκ τοῦ ἐμοῦ λήμψεται καὶ ἀναγγελεῖ ὑμῖν.
+15 πάντα ὅσα ἔχει ὁ πατὴρ ἐμά ἐστιν· διὰ τοῦτο εἶπον ὅτι ἐκ τοῦ ἐμοῦ λαμβάνει καὶ ἀναγγελεῖ ὑμῖν.
+John 16:12-15 (NA28)

-“Yet many things I to tell you, but you are not able to bear them now, but when the Spirit of Truth has come, He will guide you in every truth for He will not speak from Himself, but He will speak to you the things that are to come.
-He will glory Me because He will take what is mine and will announce it to you.
-All things that the Father has are mine, therefore, I said that He will take what is mine and will declare it to you.” (a personal translation of John 16:12-15 from the NA27 Greek text)
+12 “Yet many things I to tell you, but you are not able to bear them now, 13 but when the Spirit of Truth has come, He will guide you in every truth for He will not speak from Himself, but He will speak to you the things that are to come.
+14 He will glory Me because He will take what is mine and will announce it to you.
+15 All things that the Father has are mine, therefore, I said that He will take what is mine and will declare it to you.”
+John 16:12-15 (translated from the NA28 Greek text)

 What is central for us in this passage is found in v13 where we are promised that the Holy Spirit will guide us in every truth.
 What does this mean?
-This points to the supernatural revelation of all truth by which has revealed Himself in Jesus Christ.
-As we have seen all through our studies in John, this is why our Lord came to Jews first.
+This points to the supernatural revelation of all truth through who Jesus Christ really is.
+This is why our Lord came to Jews first.
 He came to reveal the Father to them.
 He came to show them the truth about Himself.
 This is the subject of the inspired New Testament writings.
 Those of us who are in Christ have the Holy Spirit and He guides us into these truths.
 That is why we know them and do not go off into strange doctrines that talk about Jesus not being deity or that there is no Trinity, et cetera.